SteavenGamerYT/Website/content/posts/2023/how-to-install-windows-7-manual.md

 ## installtion

-TO INSTALL follow this steps or video later adding text
+TO INSTALL follow this steps or video

 ## STEP 1